-cave art at Valltorta gorge and its museum, the only of its kind dedicated to Levantine Art.
+cave art at Valltorta gorge and its connected museum, which is the only museum dedicated to Levantine Art.
 Museo de Historia Militar de Castellón will immerse you in military history while Museo de Bellas Artes exhibits pieces by some great artists.
-La Magdalena festival in Castelló de la Plana is a fanfare of traditions, dances and local costumes and Papa Luna castle, in Peñíscola, will take you back to a time of great legends and secrets.
+La Magdalena festival in Castelló de la Plana is a fanfare of traditions, dances and local costumes and Papa Luna castle, in Peñíscola, will transport you back to a time of great legends.

 Moving into the centre of the Region, the province of Valencia also has some extraordinary historic and cultural heritage to explore.
 Castillo de Cullera is a fortress with a long history while galleries such as Centre del Carme Cultura Contemporània and IVAM, el Institut Valencià d'Art Modern offer you the opportunity to take a look at some contemporary work.
 You also won’t want to miss Les Arts, a futuristic theatre where you can enjoy a world-class programme featuring all sorts of disciplines, ranging from zarzuela and flamenco to opera, dance and jazz.

 Last but by no means least, in the south of the Region, the province of Alicante has plenty of culture to show off.
 The destinations lining the Costa Blanca are home to the vestiges of ancient civilisations, such as the Iberian and Roman town of Lucentum in Alicante and Illeta dels Banyets in El Campello.
 You can also explore the castles in Vinalopó and discover the artistic and literary legacy of Azorín and Miguel Hernández.
 The area is bursting with sights and sculptures, such as Santuario de Santa María Magdalena de Novelda, Dama de Elche (The Lady of Elche) and the only play to be considered Intangible Cultural Heritage by UNESCO, Misteri d’Elx.